Erotiche (Volumes 1&2)

 Volume Two Introduction

-Art photographer Aaron Knight has chosen to keep color to a minimum in this erotic art photography book, to steer the viewer towards the lines and shapes presented on each page.
-He feel this encourages the viewer to consider the creative process rather than merely the subject.
+Knight’s goal in this is to encourage the viewer to consider the creative process rather than merely the subject.
 The overall effect should be less voyeuristic than regular color images.
-They may resemble black and white or sepia tones, but have more complex color schemes than that.
+They may resemble black and white or sepia tones, but they have more complex color schemes than those.
 A range of subtle hues is rendered among the lights and darks.
-Knight often chooses cool shadows and warm highlights to accentuate depth.
+He often chooses cool shadows and warm highlights to accentuate depth.